AppointmentGuru/AppointmentGuru-Website/help/how-much-does-appointmentguru-cost.md

 # How much does AppointmentGuru cost?

-Right now, AppointmentGuru has a free trial for two weeks before asking you to subscribe to the service.
+Right now, AppointmentGuru has a free trial for one month (30 days) before asking you to subscribe to the service.
 Once the free trial is up, the monthly cost of AppointmentGuru is R400.

 R400 includes the following: